 To set up Cyberduck to access a file repository on LabKey Server, follow these instructions:

-- First, get the URL for the target repository:
+- First, get the WebDAV URL for the target repository:

 - On LabKey Server, go to the target file repository.

-- If necessary, add the Files web part.
+- Click the title of the Files web part.

-- Open the Upload Files panel, then click the "i" badge.
+- Open the Upload Files panel, then click the (file upload help) icon.

 - The File Upload Help dialog appears.